natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

       }
 ```

-You can improve the controls and adjust the parameters: `Speed`, `UpSpeed`, and `Max_speed` accordingly to get the right “**feel**”.
+You can improve the controls and adjust the parameters: `Speed`, `UpSpeed`, and `MaxSpeed` accordingly to get the right “**feel**”.
 It can take quite a lot of time to get the **kinesthetics** right, but it is an important part of your journey in making a good game.

 Focus more on these details instead of “expanding” your game.
 We don’t require you to create a 1-hour long game, but rather a short and well designed game.
 > Invest your time wisely.